(Updated November 25, 2015, and edited slightly on January 19, 2020.)

 For the last several decades the word “liberal” has been casually associated with “left”.
 And among the right, liberal has also been connected with Political Correctness.

-The PC-liberal association, especially, makes it impossible to discuss what liberalism really is, because what makes PC objectionable to those who reject it is not liberalism, but illiberalism: the desire to force individuals to conform to collective demands.
+The PC-liberal association, especially, makes it impossible to discuss what liberalism really is, because what makes PC objectionable to those who reject it is not liberalism, but illiberalism: an aggressive prioritization of the interests of particular collectives over individual freedom of speech, with the goal of

 Of course, this sort of collective oppression is exactly what liberals accuse conservatives of attempting.
 Some conservatives cheerfully admit to this, because they believe their institutions are backed by some absolute super-human authority.
 But the libertarian faction of conservatism balks at this.
 Libertarians want to maximize all liberty — social and economic — and will not tolerate any authoritarian interference in the private sphere, even if the authority claims to be underwritten by God Himself.
 This commitment to liberty is what makes libertarians true liberals (and why they have been correctly called “classical liberals”).

 In theory, left-leaning liberals are sympathetic to the libertarian goal of maximizing social and economic liberty — but they are deeply skeptical of the libertarian favored means of acheiving it, deregulation.
-They suspect that those who favor deregulation (and reduction or elimination of the welfare state) are invested primarily in the interests of those Americans who benefit directly to deregulation and shrinking of the state, and that all talk of the Invisible Hand of the market and Trickle Down are justificatory myths.
+They suspect that those who favor deregulation (and reduction or elimination of the welfare state) are invested primarily in the interests of those Americans who benefit directly from deregulation and shrinking of the state, and that all talk of the Invisible Hand of the market and Trickle Down is justificatory myth.

 I am not interested at this point in the merits of the left and right forms of liberalism.
 Instead I want to point out the important fact that liberals agree on the end — liberty — and disagree primarily on means of acheiving it.
 My belief is that alliances founded on ends, where the means are contested, make far more sense than alliances founded on means used to pursue divergent ends.